 - Also, try not to place your pouf near any heat source.
 This will prevent the leather from drying out and cracking up.

 - While cleaning, use leather conditioner a few times a year.
 Pay good attention to the top where people sit and put their feet up.
-Conditioning a couple of times a year will keep the leather soft and supple.
+Conditioning a couple times a year will keep the leather soft and supple.

-- Leather has pores, and the overuse of water can lead to staining which could prove to difficult remove.
+- Leather has pores, and the overuse of water can lead to staining which could prove difficult to remove.
 So, avoid soaking your pouf with water and soap!